jay-bennett-JB/crud-fullStack/README.md

 - ✅ Task creation, updating, and deletion
 - 🎨 Responsive UI with dark mode support
 - 🔄 Real-time updates using WebSockets
-- 🔒 Authentication and authorization with JWT
-- 📊 Admin dashboard with analytics

 ---